 “POLIO”– this word used to be a threat to the world and bane to the children in the late 80s.
-In fact, considering the stats, there were roughly 350,000 cases reported in over 120 endemic countries in 1988.
+If we look at the stats, there were roughly 350,000 cases reported in over 120 endemic countries in 1988.
 But the picture has completely changed in the present scenario.
 Just 37 polio cases in 2016 simply mean a remarkable decrease of 99%.
 It’s an astonishing global achievement.
-Moreover, the governments of all the nations laid their hard endeavours to eradicate this curse entirely.
+The governments of all the nations laid their hard endeavors to eradicate this curse entirely.

-In order to commemorate the worldwide success of anti-polio campaigns, 24th October is dedicated to celebrating World Polio Day every year.
-Hence, this year Department of Community Medicine and Pediatrics, School of Medical Sciences & Research (SMS&R) and Sharda Hospital conducted various activities to give honour to the campaigns run for the eradication of polio.
+To commemorate the worldwide success of anti-polio campaigns, 24th October is dedicated to celebrating World Polio Day every year.
+This year Department of Community Medicine and Pediatrics, School of Medical Sciences & Research (SMS&R) and Sharda Hospital conducted various activities to give honor to the campaigns run for the eradication of polio.
 These activities included:

 1. Activity – I: Health Centres: Panchayatan (RHTC), Bhangel (UHTC)